Konijima/PZ-BaseMod/BaseMod-Concept/README.md

     "MyCustomServerEvent",
 },
 ```
->*All custom events are automatically prefixed with your ModName so there is no conflict between mods.*
+>*All custom events are internally prefixed with your ModName so there is no conflict between mods.*

 <br>